M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

 Proper names are nouns denoting product names, organization names, place names, persons, and any other names of individual entities.
 They are written using the initial capital letter.

 Even though proper names refer to unique entities, in some cases, it can be necessary to be more specific to make the reference to the name clearer.
-In these situations, pair the proper name with a superordinate grouping word, such as window or button, and with a definite article preceding the name:
+In these situations, pair the proper name with a superordinate grouping word, such as _window_ or _button_, and with a definite article preceding the name:

-* `The <proper name> <grouping word>`
+* The `<proper name>` `<grouping word>`

     `The New User dialog`

 Note that an entity denoted by a proper name may belong to more than one group.
 In such a case, just use the grouping word you need to refer to.